Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Was Blackbeard Real or Just a Legend?

 He was born in Bristol, England, sometime around 1680.
-His name is most commonly believed to be Edward Teach, although there are many discrepancies as to the spelling of his last name, including Thatch, Thach, Thache, Thack, Tack, Thatche and Theach.
+His name is most commonly believed to be Edward Teach, although there are many discrepancies regarding the spelling of his last name, including Thatch, Thach, Thache, Thack, Tack, Thatche, and Theach.

-His reign of terror was from 1716 to 1718, where he predominantly resided in the Caribbean Sea, until he was beheaded on November 22, 1718, in Ocracoke Island, North Carolina.
-This reign of terror has made him one of history's most infamous pirates of all time.
+His reign of terror was from 1716 to 1718, where he predominantly resided in the Caribbean Sea until he was beheaded on November 22, 1718, in Ocracoke Island, North Carolina.
+This reign of terror has made him one of history's most infamous pirates.

 Years before he began commanding the seas, he served as an English Privateer during Queen Anne's War (1702 - 1713).
 Governments hired privateers; therefore, they were technically legal pirates.
 Edward Teach stood out among his fellow privateers.
 Due to feelings of hostility towards England, he would later break away from England and rule the seas as a fearless pirate, where he would take out his anger on any English ship he passed.

 Why Was He So Feared?

 One of his greatest legacies was his fierce and fearless demeanor.
-He rarely battled any ship, because he instilled so much fear through scare tactics that most merchant ships would comply without putting up a fight.
+He rarely battled any ship because he instilled so much fear through scare tactics that most merchant ships would comply without putting up a fight.
 Teach was also a fearless leader.
 Many of his crewmen were attracted to him due to his charisma.
-They felt secure on his ship, knowing that his cleverness would keep them alive.
+They felt secure on his ship, knowing his cleverness would keep them alive.
 Few left his ship once they joined.
 He commanded four vessels during the year and a half that he tortured the seas from Europe to the Americas.

 The Truth about Him

 In 1716, when the Blackbeard's reign of terror began, he joined the Jamaican ship, where pirate Benjamin Hornigold led.
 He began serving under Hornigold as captain after they captured a French slave ship called "the Concorde" in November 1717.
 When Hornigold took advantage of the amnesty extended to privateers, Edward Teach commanded alone.